 You'll likely get more information and a better deal if you buy from a private party, especially if you have cash.

-Always look for as many flaws as possible and use them as negotiating points, especially with dealers.
+Always look for as many flaws as possible when you test drive and inspect the car; use them as negotiating points, especially with dealers.

 Look into the car's history.
 Ask questions and try to obtain service records or receipts.
 Check for recalls on sites like Mopar and get a vehicle history report from a site like CarFax or AutoCheck if you're seriously interested in a certain car, as these will show how many owners the vehicle has had and likely a paper trail of maintenance and repair records.